SDTC-CPMed/DigiTwin_framework/README.md

     <img src="https://user-images.githubusercontent.com/51739216/155988719-ef25e83b-24ca-4e51-bd9f-d9a4c15de186.png" width="300" />

-For each list of DEGs (there is one list for each cell type and time point), perform step 2 - 8, for UR prediction in IPA.
+**For each list of DEGs (there is one list for each cell type and time point), perform step 2 - 8, for UR prediction in IPA.**

-2. Upload the DEGs into the project “Dataset Files”, including their corresponding LogFCs and q-values.
-Based on this data, choose the corresponding ID, “Human gene symbol”, and the observation names, “Expr Log Ratio” (LogFC) and “Expr False Discovery Rate” (q-val).
+2. Upload the DEGs into the project “Dataset Files”, including their corresponding LogFCs and q-values (these values are included in the same files containing DEGs).
+Based on these data, choose the ID “Human gene symbol”, and the observation names “Expr Log Ratio” (LogFC) and “Expr False Discovery Rate” (q-val).
     Keep both LogFC and q-val as the same group, “observation 1”. ”Save” and name the dataset.